lukegibson101/hangman/README.md

   * Fix: Replaced \ with double \\\\ make \ print to the terminal.
 * Bug: When on last life, letters guessed and amount of lives fail to show on terminal.
   * Fix: Set lives to lives >=0 at end of while loop to ensure messages display correctly.
+* Bug: Hangman graphic not displaying on game over.
+  * Fix: Add in additional stage of hangman graphic.
+Remove lives + 1 from script, set game over criteria back lives > 0.
+A more elgant fix for the problem above.

 ### **Resources**